OACDesigns/simple-statamic-regex/README.md

-# simple-statamic-regex
+# Simple Statamic Strip and Replace (with Regex)
-A simple variable modifier for Statamic to strip out certain characters using regex.
+A simple variable modifier for Statamic to strip out or replace certain characters using regex.

 ##Installation
 Create a folder called `strip` in your `_add-ons` folder, and copy `mod.strip.php` into it.